Go-go: 1990s–2000s

 Additionally, musicians from other genres of music have incorporated elements of the go-go aesthetic into their compositions and stage acts.
 Jazz/rock musician Mike Dillon, leads a band called Go-Go Jungle, often playing long, non-stop sets that incorporate go-go beats and raps interspersed with other subgenres of funk, jazz, and rock.
 Another example is Bob Mintzer's composition "Go-Go" from the Yellowjackets' 2003 release, Time Squared.
 Composer Liza Figueroa Kravinsky composed the Go-Go Symphony, an original full orchestra symphony that incorporates the go-go and bounce beats.
 She founded the identically named Go-Go Symphony ensemble, which performs the Go-Go Symphony and other mashups of go-go and classical, sometimes in partnership with other full symphony orchestras.
 The February 21, 2014, world premiere of the fully orchestrated Go-Go Symphony and similar pieces, performed with the Capital City Symphony, received standing ovations and rave reviews.

+Gogo had also began evolving with the times.
+The creation of a new rhythmic pattern emerged from the Total Control Band aka TCB.
+Led by Polo, they coined this new style of gogo by calling it the Bounce Beat.
+This style uses the timbales and more syncopated bouncy rhythms instead of the traditional congos and “swing” that gogo was known for.
+The Bounce beat reigned supreme with the younger fans of gogo from 2003 to present day.

+Eventually the Bounce Beat started to slow down in tempo and some bands would create even slower vamps in songs called Slow Bounces.
+All of these new rhythmic ideas inspired dances to accompany them.
+The faster bounce beat was paired with a style called Beat Ya Feet while the slower would be paired with Chopping, and/or Clapping as a common practice by women.
+This era of gogo is infamous and very niche so the popular bands aren’t spoken about in traditional gogo conversations.
+A few names of these bands are TCB, CCB, UCB, TOB, Reaction, New Impressionz, ABM, XIB, AAO, Renegade, N2L, Gameova and UEB.